kiwitcms/kiwitcms.github.io/content/2024-10-16-managed-hosting-explained.markdown

 data.
 Our team is open to further collaboration in this area!

+**Access to monitoring tools:** as part of *Managed Hosting* subscription we'll grant you access to the same tools we use to monitor your instance.
+At the time of writing our platform of choice is Datadog.
+This will allow your DevOps team to scrutinize how well we are doing and allow you the opportunity to give us valuable feedback with respect to how we operate your instance.

 **Extended support:** as part of *Managed Hosting* subscription you get more support coverage, *07-22 UTC/Mon-Sun*, this is 3 hours extra and coverage over the weekends plus a *video conference* option when necessary in order to resolve